NoelBank/nginx-revers-proxy/README.md

-## How to Setup Nginx as Reverse Proxy for Team enercity ⚡️
+## How to Setup Nginx as Reverse Proxy ⚡️

 ### Inital Setup (NGINX) 📟